nickldimartino/trifit/README.md

 6. The Your Meal Plans Page displays a user's created Meal Plans and provides the option to add, edit, or delete a Meal Plan with details of each one.

 7. The Your Body Page displays a user's history off added Weight vs Calories data points on a scatter plot.

+8. On the Your Body Page, an AI Personal Trainer chatbot is available for fitness and nutrition questions.
 </details>

 ### 🔗 Links